Loading...

 Description

 This session will share findings from an engagement analysis of consultation worksheets created for students across multiple disciplines.
-Using SharePoint access metadata, I plan to explore how often students return to their worksheets, the kinds of updates they make, and how these patterns vary by discipline, course level, and assignment stage.
-Attendees will see examples of worksheet templates and hear practical reflections on incorporating student-owned instructional materials into research consultations.
+Using SharePoint access metadata, I explore how often students return to their worksheets, the kinds of updates they make, and how these patterns vary by discipline, course level, and assignment stage.
+Attendees will see examples of worksheet templates and hear practical reflections on incorporating open, student-owned instructional materials into research consultations.

 Creative Commons License